Last Updated on Jun 15, 2022

 Can I Import Google Chrome Passwords into Safari

-Just like importing Safari Passwords to Chrome, you can import Chrome Passwords to Safari, and compare to another method, importing the passwords into Safari is too easy.
-You can get a CSV file of all saved passwords in few clicks or directly transfer all the saved passwords from Chrome to Safari.
+Just like importing Safari Passwords to Chrome, you can import Chrome Passwords to Safari, and compared to another method, importing the passwords into Safari is too easy.
+You can get a CSV file of all saved passwords with few clicks or directly transfer all the saved passwords from Chrome to Safari.

 Import Password to Chrome from Safari on Mac